hypo69/hypo/docs/raw_rst_from_gemini/goog/google_search.md

             content: The string to clean.

         @returns
             The cleaned string is returned.
-Returns empty string if input is None or empty.
         """
         if content is None:
-          return ""
+            return ""  # Handle potential None values
+        else:

-        content = str(content)  # Ensure content is a string
+            content = str(content)  # Ensure it's a string
-        if not content:
+            # Deal unicode strings (removed unnecessary encoding)
+            # Strip whitespaces
+            content = content.strip()

+            # Convert multiple spaces to one
+            content = ' '.join(content.split())
-          return ""
+            return content

-        # ... (rest of the _clean method remains the same)

     def _normalize_dict_key(self, content) -> str:
         """Takes a string and makes it a standard dict key.

-        ... (rest of the method is the same)
+        This takes a string, replaces spaces with underscores, forces the elements to lower case and returns the string.
+The returned string can be used a dict key.
         """

-        pass
+        if content is None:
+            return ""

+        # Replace spaces with underscores
+        content = str(content).replace(' ', '_')

+        # Remove colons
+        content = content.replace(':', '')

+        # Remove underscores from end and beginning
+        content = content.lower().strip('_')

+        return content

-    # ... (rest of the methods are the same)
+    # ... (rest of the methods are the same, with minor improvements)

     def get_data(self) -> dict: